CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 !!! warning-label
-    **The commands in this section will delete your files!** Be sure that you have reviewed the list of files to remove, and that you have backed up the files you wish to save outside of the cluster prior to running them.
+    **The commands in this section will delete your files!** Be sure that you have reviewed the list of files to remove carefully!
+Also make sure that you have backed up the files you wish to save (outside the cluster) prior to running the commands.
 This operation is irreversible.

 !!!
 Note
     The deletion process may take a considerable amount of time (several hours, depending on the